Esviken

 Vettre and Konglungen in Asker, Norway.

 History

 Industrialist Halvor Schou (1823–1879) and his wife Anna Cecilie Crowe (1829–1914) bought Løkenes farm in the late 1860s.
 They commissioned the villa to be designed by noted architect Wilhelm von Hanno (1826–1882).
 Esviken was completed in 1872 and used by Schou and his heirs as a summer residence.

 Their daughter Birgitte Halvordine Schou (1847-1923) was married to industrialist Einar Westye Egeberg (1851–1940).
 They inherited the villa and half of the surrounding property.
 Their daughter Hermine Egeberg (1881–1974) was married from 1901 to Count Peder Anker Wedel-Jarlsberg (1875-1954).
 Wedel-Jarlsberg was Lord Chamberlain for King Haakon VII of Norway from 1931 to 1945 and one of the King's closest confidants for over thirty year.
-Esviken is located in close proximity to Skaugum which was owned by the royal family.
+Esviken is located close to Skaugum which was owned by the royal family.
 The King and Queen visited Esviken many times.